-Please note - The cafe within Queens Park is temporally closed.
+Please note - the cafe within Queens Park is temporarily closed.
 The main entrance to the Glasshouse is also closed, please follow diversion signs to alternative entrance.

 Situated within Glasgow Green and attached to the People's Palace, the stunning Winter Gardens are housed in an elegant Victorian glasshouse built in 1898 for the benefit of the industrial working people of the east end of Glasgow.

 Over the years, the Winter Gardens have hosted corporate dinners, award ceremonies and weddings.
 The venue is also used as a VIP area for guests at events taking place within the park.

 The maximum capacity for the venue is 200 seated or 450 non-seated guests.